jumpie07/J-I-B/README.md

 - [x] new data system for individuell server settings/handling
 - [x] sends welcome message on member join
-- [x] warn command to warn users for mistakes
+- [x] warn command to warn users for mistakes this project is licensed under the terms of the GPLv3 license.